 30 Weeks Pregnant

-At 30 weeks pregnant we are beginning to move through the very pleasant phase of pregnancy that began about 16-20 weeks pregnant and continues until 32-36 weeks pregnant.
+At 30 weeks pregnant you will be beginning to move through the very pleasant phase of pregnancy that began about 16-20 weeks pregnant and continues until 32-36 weeks pregnant.
 Each of us is different so there’s a long variation about the phases.
 Read what Baby Center and What To Expect has to say about this week.
-These are such good and very different posts.
+These are both good and very different posts.

 I particularly like the Baby Center post and the focus it has on labor.
-Most of us will labor but only a percent of us will eventually have a vaginal birth.
-What makes Birthing Better Childbirth Preparation Online Course offers are the very specific birth preparation skills for EVERY TYPE OF BIRTH!
+Most of us will labor but only some of us will eventually have a vaginal birth.
+What makes Online Birthing Classes so terrific are that they are very specific birth preparation skills for EVERY TYPE OF BIRTH.

 Birthing Better families want to add at 30 weeks pregnant: